katydecorah/documentation-action/README.md

 ## Action options

-- `exampleWorkflowFile`: The example workflow file in `.github/workflows/` Default: `example.yml`.
+- `example-workflow`: The example workflow file in `.github/workflows/` Default: `example.yml`.

-- `additionalWorkflowFilePrefix`: To include additional workflow files, save them with this prefix in `.github/workflow/`.
+- `additional-workflow-prefix`: To include additional workflow files, save them with this prefix in `.github/workflow/`.
 Default: `example`.

-- `documentationFile`: The file where the action will write and update documentation for the action.
+- `documentation-file`: The file where the action will write and update documentation for the action.
 Default: `README.md`.
 <!-- END GENERATED DOCUMENTATION -->